Analyzing Global Partners (NYSE:GLP) and FTAI Infrastructure (NASDAQ:FIP)

 |Global Partners

-This table compares FTAI Infrastructure and Global Partners’ revenue, earnings per share and valuation.
+This table compares Global Partners and FTAI Infrastructure’s gross revenue, earnings per share and valuation.

 |Gross Revenue